 While mourners are also occasionally cheered by happy memories of loved ones, those with depression experience unrelenting negative feelings and self-talk.
 In addition, though grief eventually subsides and people begin to come to terms with their losses, depression is a physical illness that doesn’t relent and can’t be reasoned or willed away.

-To further complicate the diagnosis, stress and grieving can worsen symptoms for people with depression and trigger episodes in those who are prone to it.
+To further complicate the diagnosis, both stress and grief can worsen symptoms for people with depression and trigger episodes in those who are prone to it.

 Coping Strategies for Grief During the Holidays

-If you are working through grief during the holiday season, here are some coping tips and tools to keep in mind:
+If you are working through grief during the holiday season, here are some tips and tools for coping with grief to keep in mind:

 - Lean on your support system.
 Call or spend time with family and friends that will console and encourage you.
 Schedule dates ahead of time to make sure you get time on their busy calendars.
 You’ll feel a little more in control and will also have things to look forward to.